A Guide to Riding Waves in Kitesurfing

 In contrast, Paal 12, about a 15-minute drive west, presents milder winds and calmer waters, catering more to beginners or those seeking a less intense experience.
 To the east, around 20 minutes away, Paal 28 attracts advanced kitesurfers with its open sea conditions and stronger winds, offering a more challenging environment compared to the relatively sheltered and versatile conditions at Paal 17.

-Portugal - Foz do Arelho
+Portugal - Moledo

 Medium Wave Spots in South America